lywangj/Algorithms/README.md

 #
 <h3 id="bitwise"> Chapter 12.
 Bitwise </h3>

+With time complexity O(n), bitwise operatioin provides a method for these problems without extra space.
+Compared with it, another common method is to add every numbers in the given array, but the sum will be overflowed, if the numbers in the given array are large.

 - Exercise: [Single Number](12_bitwise/)
 - **arr**: 1, 4, 2, 1, 3, 2, 3